 Music / Uncle Kracker

-A country, rock, and rap artist, born Matthew Shafer in Mount Clemens, Michigan.
+A country, rock, and rap artist, born Matthew Shafer in Mount Clemens, Michigan on June 6, 1974.
 Throughout the 1990s, Kracker was a protégé of Kid Rock

 , but did not break out on his own until 2000's Double Wide